 Please read below and/or watch this Video tutorial.
 Here we go!

-The source data you want to load into Senzing will range from the simple to the complex.
-Simple is a basic csv file like the employee list shown below ...
+The source data you want to load into Senzing will range from simple to complex.
+Simple is a basic CSV file like the employee list shown below ...

 - Decide what fields belong to what entity